itsakmak/envrio_databases/README.md

     <tr>
       <td>el</td>
       <td>varchar(800)</td>
-      <td> A name of a measured parameter expresed in a manner that the end user can understand in Greek language</td>
+      <td> A name of a measured parameter expressed in a manner that the end user can understand in the Greek language</td>
     </tr>
     <tr>
       <td>en</td>
       <td>varchar(800)</td>
-      <td> A name of a measured parameter expresed in a manner that the end user can understand in English language</td>
+      <td> A name of a measured parameter expressed in a manner that the end user can understand in the English language</td>
     </tr>
   </tbody>
 </table>